CapKenR/blog/ryo-openshift/ryo-openshift.md

 ### What is Istio?

 As a service mesh implementation, Istio helps to remove the complexity from connecting, securing, controlling, and observing services deployed in a Kubernetes infrastructure.
-While especially useful for those with large numbers of microservices, it can be useful for those lifting-and-shifting their existing monolithic application into a container environment.
+While especially useful for those with large numbers of microservices, it is also useful for those lifting-and-shifting their existing monolithic application into a container environment.

 ### Installing Istio